jamesssooi/jamesssooi.github.io/_works/whatsapp.md

 ### Emoji Swarm
 ![Emoji Swarm](/assets/works/whatsapp/emoji-swarm.png)
 WhatsApp has a fun, expressive and dynamic corporate culture, and we feel that should be shown in the brand.
 Emojis has always been a part of their history.
-WhatsApp was the platform where emoji initially gained traction, and it is still the platform where many users use emojis to express themselves the most.
+WhatsApp was the platform where emojis initially gained traction, and it is still the platform where many users use emojis to express themselves the most.

 **Emoji Swarm** is our solution in communicating not only about their users and their history, but also about their corporate culture.
 It is a swarm of emojis that serves as a design element in our communication materials.
 It represents human connection and expression.
 The Emoji Swarm system should be present in all external marketing communication materials.
 It is: